MiguelAHG/mahg-data-science/_posts/2021-12-15-agriHanda-Agricultural-Disaster-Risk-Web-App.md

 Another very important thing I learned was how to use basic git commands to manage my repository.

-Originally, I created a blank repository, then dragged the files to GitHub and pressed \"commit.\" I committed files in this way every time that I made a change.
+Originally, I created a blank repository, then dragged the files to GitHub and pressed "commit."
+I committed files in this way every time that I made a change.
 I later learned, however, that this was not the most efficient way to do things.

 At some point, I learned that I could *clone* my repository to my laptop.
 This means that the files would be downloaded to a folder in my laptop, which would serve as my *workspace*.
 After I edit something in my workspace, I can commit the changes to my *local repository*.
 Thus, a snapshot of my files is saved, and I can go back to old versions if I need to.
 I can then push the changes to my *remote repository*, which is usually on GitHub.
 Thus, the latest changes to the repository are stored online.